mikeyfev1/coupon-barcode/README.md

 This project would be helpful if you need to process large numbers of coupons.

 ## How to use it
-Until I get this project to work with NPM, get the files and put them into your node_modules/coupon-barcode folder.
+Until I get this project to work with NPM, get the files and put them into a **node_modules/coupon-barcode** folder.

 Now in your calling code: